 The post-communist era brought renewed optimism.
 Not only has much of Kazimierz’s Jewish heritage resurrected, but today Kazimierz is one of Krakow’s best neighbourhoods for hanging out.
 An invasion of cool restaurants, cafés, and bars complement the historic sites that pepper the streets of Kazimierz.

 Starting along atmospheric Szeroka, set aside time to explore Kazimierz.
 Besides checking out the array of churches, synagogues (especially the Old Synagogue), and museums, don’t waste the opportunity to grab a bite to eat or a drink in Krakow’s coolest district.
-For a taste of traditional Jewish cuisine in Kazimierz, hit up the famous Hamsa (Szeroka 2).
+For a taste of traditional Jewish cuisine in Kazimierz, hit up the famous Hamsa (Szeroka 2) or for traditional Polish foods with a modern twist try out the popular Starka Restaurant (Józefa 14).

 Want to learn more about Kazimierz?
 I’d recommend hopping on the 3-hour Small-Group Walking Tour of Kazimierz to dig into the past of Krakow’s former Jewish quarter!